godotengine/godot-website/collections/_release_4_4/entry-general-editor-visual-shader-goodies.md

 text: |
   In this release, the visual shader editor receives some love:

-  - material previews & a matching new side dock
+  - material previews and a matching new side dock
-  - the ability to drag & drop meshes to create emitters
+  - the ability to drag & drop meshes into the visual shader area to automatically create mesh emitters
 contributors:
   - name: Yuri Rubinsky
     github: Chaosus